 The marina has around 130 berths afloat (for boats up to 14m in length) and space for 160–170 boats ashore.
 The marina is dredged to a depth of 2 metres, and can accommodate vessels up to 15 tonnes (or up to 20 tonnes and 45 feet for lifting).

-It's always recommended to contact Deacons Marina directly for a precise quote based on your specific boat length and needs, as prices can vary and may be subject to change.
-Likewise, Deacons Marina does not have designated visitor berths and guests are accommodated in vacant berths of resident holders.
+It's always best to contact Deacons Marina directly for a precise quote based on your boat length and needs, as prices can vary and are subject to change.
+Likewise, Deacons Marina does not have designated visitor berths, and guests are accommodated in vacant berths held by residents.
 It is therefore recommended to arrange berthing in advance by contacting the marina by

 How to get in?